The browser gameArchmage has successors like The Five Pillars and The Reincarnation.

 One of the victory conditions in Civilization II is to make a journey to Alpha Centauri, thus beginning the colonization of the galaxy by your side.
 Sid Meier’s Alpha Centauri can thus be seen as the direct sequel to this particular victory.
 Or, it's just Civilization IIIN SPACE!

-Far Cry, as well as spawning a couple of re-imaginings, also has a spiritual sequel, Crysis, which was made by the same company, is set in a similar location, and includes similar themes.
+Far Cry, as well as spawning a couple of re-imaginings, also has a spiritual sequel in Crysis.
+It was made by the same company, it's set in a similar location, and includes similar themes.

 In fact, Crysis plays much more like a sequel to Far Cry than Far Cry 2 does.
-Far Cry 2 was developed by a different team, is highly non-linear in terms of both storyline and gameplay (it's a "sandbox game"), and is still not connected to the original's storyline in any way.
-Other than brand recognition, there is really no reason to call it a sequel.
-Thus, while a Spiritual Successor has to "feel like" a sequel, a sequel clearly does not have to feel like a Spiritual Successor.
+Far Cry 2 was developed by a different team, is highly non-linear in terms of both storyline and gameplay, and isn't connected to the original's story in any way.

 The Boktai series (including Lunar Knights) can be considered a spiritual successor to Metal Gear: Ghost Babel.
 The game engine is very similar, and Ikuya Nakamura, the director of all the Boktai games, was also the character designer of Ghost Babel.